-- a.
-Program Refunds and Credits - Cancellation by GDPR If an activity is cancelled by GDPR, participants will be refunded in full.
-In the event of a single day cancellation of a multi-day activity, an attempt will be made to reschedule the missed class. - Customer Requested Cancellation A request to cancel participation in an activity must occur no later than two (2) weeks prior to the start date to qualify for a refund.
+- Cancellation by GDPR If an activity is cancelled by GDPR, participants will be refunded in full.
+In the event of a single day cancellation of a multi-day activity, an attempt will be made to reschedule the missed class.
+If a make-up date is unable to be scheduled, a pro-rated credit will be applied to the household. - iii.
+Customer Requested Cancellation A request to cancel participation in an activity must occur no later than two (2) weeks prior to the start date to qualify for a refund.
 Refunds are subject to a processing fee (5% of activity cost); Household Credits are available and are not subject to a processing fee.
 Refund requests within two (2) weeks of the class start date or for extenuating circumstances (including illness/injury) must be made in writing to GDPR.
 Additional documentation may be requested. - b.
 Refunds for facility rentals are addressed in their respective refund policies. - c.
 No cash refunds, regardless of the initial form of payment, will be issued. - d.
 All refunds are at the discretion of the Parks and Recreation Director.